ipx-spx/edit0r/README.md

 re-factoring.

 ## Requirements
-Requires June library at least in version 0.2.
+~~Requires June library at least in version 0.2.
 It can be found at the following URL: https://github.com/LaatuGroup/june.
-It is a submodule linked to vendor/laatu/june.
+It is a submodule linked to vendor/laatu/june.~~
+This section needs updating.

 ## Running
 Please download all the files and run test.html.
 There is an *init()* method called on *laatuJsEditor* object that initialises